 - designing and implementation of security (configuration of authentication, configuration and applying the authorization, designing and implementation of the claims-based authentication, managing data integrity, implementation of the secure site).

-Community events are very popular among Microsoft .Net development specialists.
-2021 is a year of digitalization and almost all conferences take place online.
-We’ve made an investigation and listed .Net community events 2021:
+Community events are very popular among Microsoft .NET development specialists.
+2023 is a year of digitalization and almost all conferences take place online.
+We’ve made an investigation and listed .NET community events 2023: